Welcome to Priesthorpe School

 Please feel free to visit us during the working day, when you can see classes being taught and witness at first hand the atmosphere within the school.
 Simply telephone to let us know a convenient time.

-For the full article, please visit our News section.
+For the full articles on these events please visit the News section.

-For more photographs, please visit our Gallery section.
+For more photographs, please visit our Galleries section.